+f

+PETER

+ROBINSON

+f CSTRANGE AFFAIRWILLIAMMORROW AnImprint of HarperCollins Publishers

+For Sheila

-Though our brother is upon the rack, as long as we ourselves are at our ease. our senses will never inform us of what he suffers.
+Though our brother is upon the rac N

+k, as long as we ourselves are at our ease, our senses will never inform us of what he suffers.
+They never did, and never can, carry

-They never did, and never can, carry us beyond our own person, and it is by the imagination only that we can form any conception of what are his sensations.
-ADAM SMITH, THE THEORY OF MORAL SENTIMENTS A friend loveth at all times, and a brother is born for adversity.
+us beyond our own person, and it is by the imagination only that we can form any conception of what are his sensations.

+ADAM SMITH, THE THEORY OF MORAL SENTIMENTS

+A friend loveth at all times, and a brother is born for adversity.

+PROVERBS 17:17

+CONTENTS

+Chapter One

+Was she being followed?
+It was hard to tell at that...

+1

+Chapter Two

+Unaware of the excitement just a few miles down...